 - When ironing is complete, hang the garment in an uncrowded space to dry completely.
-Wait at least ten to fifteen minutes before putting on the freshly ironed piece to allow the fibers to cool and relax.
+Wait at least 10 to 15 minutes before putting on the freshly ironed piece to allow the fibers to cool and relax.
 Wearing linen while damp will cause excess creasing.

 5 Tips to Avoid Having to Iron Linen Clothes

-- Adopt the relaxed look.
+- Adopt a relaxed look.
 The more often linen is worn and washed, the softer and more supple it will become.

 - Use a clothes steamer.
 You won't get a crisp look but the steamer will remove sharp creases and heavy wrinkles.

 - Always test wrinkle relaxing fabric sprays on an inside hem before using.
 Some can cause spotting and stains on linen, especially on dark colors.

 - Avoid folding linen clothes.
 Hang in a closet with plenty of room to prevent wrinkling from overcrowding.